 - Physically able to walk long distances and climb steep hills

 Compensation: The position will offer a competitive salary.
 Work related transportation costs will be covered.
 The successful candidate will be expected to work Monday through Friday and to stay within a central location for the project.
-The position will be offered starting in January 2018 until July 31st, 2017, with the intention of extension.
+The position will be offered to start on April 1st, 2019 until April 1st, 2020, with the intention of extension.
 Holidays, sick leave, and time off follow national labor laws.

-Application Process: The application process will be conducted in four phases;
+Application Process: The application process will be conducted in three phases;

-- Phase 3: Continued successful candidates will be invited to a 30-minute phone interview.
-Estimated date is the 28th and 29th of November.
+Phase 2: Continued successful candidates will be invited to a 15-minute phone interview.
+Estimated date is the 18th and 19th of March.